fastcms/eslint-config/readme.md

 }
 ```

-This ESLint config is used for javascript only react components or apps.
+This ESLint config is used for pure javascript utils, react components or apps.

-### TypeScript Project
+### TypeScript First React Project

 ```json
 {